-The Oculus Guardian System is designed to display in-application wall and floor markers when users get near boundaries they defined.
-When the user gets too close to the edge of a boundary, translucent boundary markers are displayed in a layer that is superimposed over the game or experience.
+The Guardian boundary is designed to display in-application wall and floor markers when users get near play-area borders they defined.
+When the user gets too close to the edge of a boundary, a translucent mesh grid is displayed as a layer that is superimposed over the game or experience.

-The following image shows the Guardian System activated.
-In this example, the user’s hands (which are holding Touch controllers) protrude through the guardian.
+The following image shows the Guardian boundary activated.
+In this example, the user’s hands (which are holding Oculus Touch controllers) protrude through the guardian.

 After the user sets up the boundaries, they will show up in a layer over any application whenever the user gets too close.

 Note: Users can set the boundaries to Walls and Floor, set them to Floor Only, or disable them entirely.

 When you are finished, click Next.
 Your boundaries are saved.

 During initialization, your application can make an API request to get the outer boundary and play area.
 The outer boundary is the space that the user defined during configuration.
 The play area is a rectangular space within the outer boundary.
 With this information, your application can set up a virtual world with “boundaries” that align with the real world.
 For example, you can adjust the size of a cockpit based on the user-defined play area.